operator-playground-io/MariaDB-Operator-Playground-tile/tutorials/cleanup.md

 ---
-title: MariaDB Operator cleanup Tutorial
+title: MariaDB Operator cleanup
-description: This tutorial explains how to cleanup Operator
+description: Learn how to cleanup the MariaDB Operator
 ---